 About the Minnesota Prevention Resource Center

 The Minnesota Prevention Resource Center’s mission is to reduce problems resulting from alcohol, tobacco, and other drugs by enhancing the capacity of people interested in preventing these problems.
-We are a project of Community Partnership with Youth and Families and supported through a major grant from the Minnesota Department of Human Services, Alcohol and Drug Division.
+The Minnesota Prevention Resource Center is a project funded by the Minnesota Department of Human Services, Alcohol and Drug Abuse Division and hosted by the Association for Nonsmokers – MN.

 MPRC has provided services to the residents of Minnesota for over 30 years through the development of community campaigns, providing resources, facilitating trainings and events throughout the state, providing research assistance and library materials, and supporting people who work to promote public health and prevent the problems caused by substance abuse.
 This includes tobacco and drug use, underage alcohol use and the misuse of alcohol by adults.